ch1p98/UMAI/README.md

 ## Usage/Examples
 ### Before all
-This web-service is built as a single page application, so you may avoid pressing next/previous page on your browser and using corresponding keyboard shortcuts; If unexpected things occur, such as page unresponsiveness, you may simply reload the page.
-The information on the webpage will lose.
-However, your logging status and other data will be intact.
+This web-service is built as a single page application, so you may avoid pressing next/previous page or corresponding keyboard shortcuts on your browser; If unexpected things occur, however, such as unresponsiveness of the page, you may simply reload the page.
+The information on the webpage might lose.
+However, your logging status and other saved data will be intact.

 ### Sign Up / Sign In